Dentist Accepting New Patients: What to Expect, Costs & How to Choose a Private Dentist

 Is pain after a root canal normal?

 Yes, mild pain or sensitivity after a root canal is normal and usually temporary.
 It typically improves within a few days as the tooth and surrounding tissues recover.
+Many patients describe this discomfort as mild root canal tooth pain or tenderness around the treated area, which usually fades within a few days.

 Why does my tooth hurt when biting after a root canal?